RTL Logo

 Frequently asked questions about the new Italian citizenship law

-1. My minor son was born in Brazil.
+1. My youngest son was born in Brazil.
 Is he still entitled to Italian citizenship?

 Yes, but citizenship will no longer be automatic.
 It will be necessary to present a formal declaration of will from the parents and meet requirements such as legal and continuous residence in Italy for two years, or to declare within one year after birth or recognition of filiation.